-Satiety is the feeling of fullness after eating which suppresses the urge to eat for a period of time after a meal.
-Such feelings of fullness play an important role in controlling how much we eat.
+Satiety is the feeling of fullness after eating that suppresses the urge to eat for a period of time after a meal.
+Such feelings of fullness can play an important role in controlling how much we eat.
 If we feel really full or ‘satiated’ after a meal then we are likely to go much longer before we feel hungry and may eat less at the next meal.
 But, if we do not feel very full then we are likely to get hungry again more quickly and may be tempted to snack or eat more at the next meal.
-So, if we can understand how to enhance these feelings of fullness or ‘satiety’, we can help to control how much we eat.
+So, if we can understand how to enhance these feelings of fullness or ‘satiety’, this may help to control how much we eat.

 Satiety is controlled by a number of factors that begin when a food or drink is consumed and continue as the food enters the gut and is digested and absorbed.
 Signals feed into specific areas of the brain in response to the expansion of the stomach, our sensory responses and the brain’s perceptions of the food and drink consumed.
-Hormonal signals are also released in response to the digestion and absorption of nutrients.
+Hormonal signals are released in response to the digestion and absorption of nutrients.
 There are also hormones that tell the brain how much fat we have stored in the body, which affect satiety over the longer term.
 These signals are integrated in areas of the brain involved in the regulation of energy intake, which lead to the feeling of satiety.
-Although the we can feel our stomachs filling up as we eat, it can take 15-20 minutes after food is first eaten, for the full range satiety signals to reach the brain.
-By this time, and for some time afterwards we will experience feelings of fullness.
+Although we can feel the stomach filling up as we eat, it can take 15-20 minutes after food is first eaten, for the full range of satiety signals to reach the brain.
+By this time and for some time afterwards we will experience feelings of fullness.

-Tips on how to feel fuller for longer
+Tips on how to feel fuller

-- Alcohol seems to actually stimulate appetite in the short-term and therefore drinking alcohol is likely to encourage us to eat more.
-Alcoholic beverages can also make you forget about your intentions to eat healthily by making you lose your inhibitions.
+Alcohol seems to stimulate appetite in the short-term and therefore drinking alcohol is likely to encourage us to eat more.
+Alcoholic beverages can make you forget about your intentions to eat healthily by making you lose your inhibitions.
 Alcoholic drinks are also calorific, so you should cut down on alcohol consumption if you are trying to control your weight.

 Click here for more information on energy density.

-Last reviewed April 2009.
-Next review due June 2013.
+Last reviewed November 2013.
+Next review due November 2016.

-- © British Nutrition Foundation 2009
+- © British Nutrition Foundation 2013